 They’ll often become more and more infrequent before they stop entirely.

-Lower estrogen and progesterone production can also lead to:
+Lower estrogen and progesterone production in this new phase of your life can also lead to:

 - Being more susceptible to weight gain